Oyvind-Solberg/coin-collect/README.md

 ## About the project

-The website is a `single-page application` written in `React` on the frontend and deployed and hosted with `Firebase`.
+This webapp is a `single-page application` written in `React` on the frontend and deployed and hosted with `Firebase`.
 The game mechanics was writen in JavaScript.